Weakly coupled Hamilton-Jacobi systems without monotonicity condition: A first step: Introduction and main results

 Now we assume

 \begin{itemize} \item [\textbf{(h2)}] $h_i(x,p)$ is locally Lipschitz continuous.

-\item [\textbf{(h3)}] $h_i(x,p)$ is strictly convex in $p$. \end{itemize} The assumptions (h2)(h3) guarantee the semiconcavity of viscosity solutions.
-In the following, we assume $\Lambda_1(x)$ and $\Lambda_2(x)$ are two positive functions on $M$, and are Lipschitz continuous.
+\item [\textbf{(h3)}] $h_i(x,p)$ is strictly convex in $p$. \end{itemize} Assumptions (h2) and (h3) guarantee the semiconcavity of viscosity solutions.
+In the following, we assume that $\Lambda_1(x)$ and $\Lambda_2(x)$ are two positive functions on $M$, and are Lipschitz continuous.